 Stick to this new schedule for a few days and see how he adjusts.
 I know that feeling of panic when the baby has been awake too long, or that he hasn’t had much time to nap.
 By experimenting with just 15 minutes, you’re able to fine-tune his schedule without stretching him too thin.

-Free resource: Interested in learning about teaching your baby to self soothe?
+Free download: Interested in learning about teaching him to self soothe?
 Get a preview of my guide, How to Teach Your Baby to Self Soothe!
-This chapter is all about the mindset needed for successful self-soothing and helping your baby put himself to sleep:
+This chapter is all about the mindset needed for successful self-soothing and helping him put himself to sleep:

 2. Base nap times on when your baby last woke up